Memory segmentation: B6500, B7500 and successors

+Multics architectures

 S/370 architecture

 In the IBM System/370 models with virtual storage (DAT) and 24-bit addresses, control register 0 specifies a segment size of either 64 KiB or 1 MiB and a page size of either 2 KiB or 4 KiB; control register 1 contains a Segment Table Designator (STD), which specifies the length and real address of the segment table.
 Each segment table entry contains a page table location, a page table length and an invalid bit.
 IBM later expanded the address size to 31 bits and added two bits to the segment table entries: